 - Go to a safe location immediately.
 Find a friend to accompany you, if possible. - Call 911 or 956-295-3700 (Campus Security) to report the crime. - Take steps to preserve the evidence of a sexual assault. - o Do not change your clothes, shower, bathe, or wash your hands. - o Do not brush your teeth or eat/drink anything. - o If possible, do not use the toilet. - o Do not clean up the scene of the incident or remove any items. - Save all clothing, linens, or other items that may have been touched by the assailant (do not wash) for the Police Officers who will be responsible for collecting evidence.
 If you remove clothing worn at the time of the assault, it should be placed in a PAPER BAG (use of a plastic bag may destroy vital physical evidence).
-All physical evidence, including seminal fluids, hair, blood and scrapings of flesh from the victim's fingernails may be used in court.

-- You may request that the police investigation be conducted by a police officer of your gender, if available.
+All physical evidence, including seminal fluids, hair, blood and scrapings of flesh from the victim's fingernails may be used in court. - You may request that the police investigation be conducted by a police officer of your gender, if available.
 As a survivor of sexual assault, your name will not be released to the news media. - Seek immediate medical attention.
 Victims should undergo a sexual assault exam as soon as possible, regardless of whether or not they choose to report the assault to police.
-This will provide you with medical and nursing assistance for any injuries you may have received, and will preserve evidence if you decide later to file a report of sexual assault with the police. - o Regardless of the amount of time that has occurred following a sexual assault, medical attention is very important.
-Sooner is better. - o Transportation to the hospital can be provided by a city police officer. - o Although it is highly likely that medical personnel will contact law enforcement officials, it does not mean you are required to file a police report or charges. - o In the event that you do file a police report, as a survivor of sexual assault your name WILL NOT be given to the media. - You should take a fresh set of clothes so that the hospital can save the clothes which you were wearing during the assault as evidence in case you decide to report the assault to the police. - A hospital examination may also be necessary for insurance claims and for partial reimbursement of survivor's expenses by civic agencies. - If you suspect you have been given any drug against your will (whether or not a sexual assault occurred), request that medical personnel test your blood and urine for drugs.
-Some drugs may stay in your system for days, while others will only remain detectable for a few hours. - If you become the victim of sexual assault, be sure to utilize all resources available to you when making decisions.
+This will provide you with medical and nursing assistance for any injuries you may have received, and will preserve evidence if you decide later to file a report of sexual assault with the police. - Regardless of the amount of time that has occurred following a sexual assault, medical attention is very important.
+Sooner is better. - o Transportation to the hospital can be provided by a city police officer. - Although it is highly likely that medical personnel will contact law enforcement officials, it does not mean you are required to file a police report or charges. - In the event that you do file a police report, as a survivor of sexual assault your name will not be given to the media. - You should take a fresh set of clothes so that the hospital can save the clothes which you were wearing during the assault as evidence in case you decide to report the assault to the police. - A hospital examination may also be necessary for insurance claims and for partial reimbursement of survivor's expenses by civic agencies. - If you suspect you have been given any drug against your will (whether or not a sexual assault occurred), request that medical personnel test your blood and urine for drugs.
+Some drugs may stay in your system for days, while others will only remain detectable for a few hours.

+• If you become the victim of sexual assault, be sure to utilize all resources available to you when making decisions.
 You may want to contact someone you trust to assist you during your recovery process.
-The following are resources that can provide additional information and support for both men and women who become victims of sexual assault: - o Texas Southmost College Counseling & Psychological Services: (956) 295-3417 - o Texas Southmost College Conflict Resolution Center: (956) 295-3649 - o Texas Southmost College Security: (956) 295-3700 - o Friendship of Women: (956) 544-7412 - o Family Crisis Center: (956) 423-9305 - o Rape, Abuse, & Incest National Network: (800) 656-4673 - o Valley Regional Medical Center (956) 350-7000 - Valley Baptist Medical Center: (956) 698-5400 - o UTRGV Counseling and Training Clinic: (956) 882-7792 - Methodist Healthcare Ministries of South Texas: (956) 465-9978 - o Tropical Texas Behavioral Health: (956) 547-5400 - o Texas Rio Grande Legal Aid: (956) 982-5540 - o Crime Victims' Compensation: (800) 983-9933
+The following are resources that can provide additional information and support for both men and women who become victims of sexual assault:

+o Texas Southmost College Counseling & Psychological Services: (956) 295-3417 o Texas Southmost College Office of Civility: (956) 295-3649 o Texas Southmost College Security: (956) 295-3700 o Rape, Abuse, & Incest National Network: (800) 656-4673 o Valley Regional Medical Center (956) 350-7000 o Valley Baptist Medical Center: (956) 698-5400 o UTRGV Counseling and Training Clinic: (956) 882-7792 o Methodist Healthcare Ministries of South Texas: (956) 465-9978 o Tropical Texas Behavioral Health: (956) 547-5400 o Crime Victims' Compensation: (800) 983-9933